 Our executive team speaks at several national digital marketing and higher education conferences annually, and we are constantly asked to divulge tips that could be implemented without any extraneous effort or budget allocation in order to quickly boost an institution’s lead generation campaign.
 I asked Katana’s senior media team to highlight their top 10 digital marketing tips for augmenting our clients’ higher education campaigns, and here is a higher level summary of their responses:

 TIP #1: Set up and measure your paid search campaigns by buckets

-Most higher education marketers are still amazed with how incredible the performance of paid search advertising is in relation to other ad channels.
-The search network is undoubtedly the primary conduit for online users to actively search and receive an answer for their inquiries.
+Most higher education marketers are still amazed by how incredible the performance of paid search advertising is in relation to other ad channels.
+The search network is undoubtedly the primary conduit for online users to actively search and receive results for their inquiries.
 However, most higher education marketers ignore the concept that each keyword does perform to an equivalent level.

 We approach paid search campaigns by constructing four major keyword buckets:

 - General degree detached keywords (ex: MBA, Bachelor of Science)